marionmura/marionmura/README.md

   ### Glad to see you here!
 🕹️Hi, I'm a student at the MMI departement from Montbéliard.
 I love to draw and code some things sometimes.

-🐙My biggest project from the moment is the mobile website https://mind-interest.marionmura.fr (yes it's good only on phones).
+🐙My first semester project from the moment is the mobile website https://mind-interest.marionmura.fr (yes it's good only on phones).
+My second one is https://neocc.marionmura.fr/fr/

 🐧I really love to draw to don't hesitate to see my art on behance !